Pazhou station (Guangzhou Metro): Usage

-The station is one of the transportation facilities of the Guangzhou International Convention and Exhibition Center (Canton Fair Complex, when the Convention and Exhibition Center holds the Canton Fair or other activities, many merchants and visitors will use the station to get there, so the station will have its flow of people doubled, or even overflow.
-In case of special circumstances or a surge in passenger flow, the station will take passenger flow control and temporary closure measures to control the flow of people.
+The station is one of the transportation facilities of the Guangzhou International Convention and Exhibition Center (Canton Fair Complex), when the Convention and Exhibition Center holds the Canton Fair or other activities, many merchants and visitors will use the station to get there, so the station will have its flow of people doubled, or even overflow.
+In case of special circumstances or a surge in passenger flow, the station will implement passenger flow control and temporary closure measures to manage passenger flow.
 For example, on 1 October 2009, Guangzhou held a fireworks show to celebrate the 60th anniversary of the People's Republic of China on the Pearl River near the Convention and Exhibition Center.